Frequently Asked Questions for Parents

 - TTY/TTD number for people with hearing or speech impairments

 785-864-2620 -- 8 - 5 Monday - Friday

 In an emergency the Office of the Vice Provost for Student Affairs staff will try to contact a student at class and ask him or her to call you.
 If we are unsuccessful, we will let you know.

 The University Ombudsman helps students, staff or faculty members, who find themselves in a disagreement or dispute within the University.
 Specifically, the ombudsman can research and explain relevant University policies, procedures, and problem-solving alternatives and make referrals to other campus and community resources.
 The ombudsperson may be helpful when your circumstances do not fit into any of the normal procedures.
 Before going in person, call the office at 864-7261 to be certain they are available.

 The purpose of the KU Parent Assistance telephone number, (785-864-5872) is to quickly connect family members with the University to obtain specific information and connect them with the appropriate University office or resource.
 The phone is answered during normal business hours (8:00 a.m. - 5:00 p.m.
 Central), Monday through Friday.
 You may also email us at email@example.com.

 There are a variety of tutoring services available on campus.
-The best place to start is with the Academic Achievement and Access Center located in 22 Strong Hall.
+The best place to start is with the Academic Learning Center - Tutoring Services located in 22 Strong Hall.